ChompChompDead/ChompChompDead/README.md

 I am chomp.
 I like to code stuff.

-Languages I know: HTML, Lua, CSS, and some Javascript and Java <br>
+Languages I know: HTML, Lua, CSS, Javascript, Java and python I really only have extensive knowledge in lua, the other languages i possess are of minimal use to me (except for java!)
 I code roblox and minecraft stuff, also some discord bots <br>
 java is bulli :(